PGPerfFarm/pgperffarm_server/report.md

+#### osX support

+Since the system has been developed using macOS, support for osX operating systems has been added.
+Being a unix-based distribution, changes have been minor, aside from package managers.

+The client code is now able to collect test results from an operating system different from Linux, yet there seem to be no available packages to collect operating system information on macOS - therefore its section remains empty.

 #### Django version changes

 Using Django1.11 is recommended because the authentication module is on a Django application, so there might be incompatibilies.
 The version has nonetheless been updated from 1.11.10 to 1.11.17, since the older one has bugs concerning Python3.